High power continuous laser at 461 nm based on a compact and high-efficiency frequency-doubling linear cavity: Characterization

 We measured the relative intensity noise (RIN) of both the fundamental and frequency converted component (see Fig. \ref{fig:RIN}).
 The spectrum of the fundamental light component starts at -120 dBc/Hz at 100 Hz, rolls-off as $f^{-1}$ till 20 kHz where the slope decreases to $f^{-1/3}$.
 The SH component shows an excess of noise in the acoustic band on a plateau at -105 dBc/Hz extending till 10 kHz, then it rolls off with a general $f^{-1}$ trend.
 The doubling process adds excess intensity noise in the whole Fourier frequency range, as already observed in previously published works based on resonant doubling cavities \cite{Eismann2016,Kwon2020} but not in single pass systems \cite{Dixneuf2021}.

-The strong focusing of the fundamental mode on the crystal, imposed to obtain a high conversion efficiency, produces as a side-effect the multi-lobe cross-section of the frequency doubled beam, whose intensity is well described by a sinc$^2$ function; the central lobe of the output beam contains more than 90\% of the power, and we correct its aspect ratio using two cylindrical lenses to improve the single mode fiber injection efficiency.
+The strong focusing of the fundamental mode on the crystal, imposed to obtain a high conversion efficiency, produces, as a side-effect, the multi-lobe cross-section of the frequency doubled beam, as shown in the inset of Fig. \ref{fig:SHG}-a.
+On the left side the intensity profile of the beam is well described by a sinc$^2$ function, which results from the windowing imposed by the crystal's angular acceptance (see Table 1, last row).
+Such structure is only partially found on the right side of the beam, because of the fundamental cavity mode being offset from the crystal axis, thus producing an asymmetric clipping of the frequency doubling process.
+To prevent similar problems, the cavity should be glued while monitoring its effective alignment \cite{Heinz2021}.
+The central lobe of the output beam contains more than 90\% of the power, and we correct its aspect ratio using two cylindrical lenses to improve the single mode fiber injection efficiency, which is >50\% of the total power.

 To demonstrate the system potential in cold atom physics, we use it to implement a 3 dimensional magneto-optical trap (MOT) for $^{88}$Sr atoms, capturing the pre-cooled atomic flux produced by a compact 2D MOT similar to that reported in \cite{Lamporesi2013,Nosske2017}.
 The frequency of the SH component is referenced to the Sr spectroscopy via a frequency-shift optical lock with a red detuning $\Delta=1.5 \; \Gamma$ with respect to the blue cooling transition 5s$^{2}\,^{1}$S$_0$ -- 5s5p$\,^{1}$P$_1$ transition of $^{88}$Sr ($\Gamma \sim 2 \pi \times 30.5$ MHz is the transition linewidth) \cite{Appel2009}.
 The resulting linewidth of the servo-controlled blue laser is of the order of one MHz, hence significantly below that of the cooling transition.
 We use the beam to produce the 6 cooling beams for the 3D MOT with integrated fiber splitters, and obtain in this way a stable operation of the trap with $\sim 10^9$ atoms.